 The Visible Cost

 Freelancer rates in Singapore for AI-related work in 2026 vary widely.
 An AI content writer might charge per article.
 An AI image generator might charge per image set.
 An AI video editor might charge per project.
-These per-task rates are almost always lower than an agency’s equivalent deliverable cost.
+These per-task rates are nearly always lower than an agency’s equivalent deliverable cost.

 The Hidden Costs of Freelancers